Chat with us, powered by LiveChat Whales of Baja California, Whale Watching Tours | Baja Expeditions

 There is nothing quite like witnessing your very first whale.
 Or your second.
-Or, if we’re being honest, any sighting for that matter.
+Or, if we’re being honest, any sighting, for that matter.
 Whether witnessing these giants defy gravity as they corkscrew out of the ocean or the tender interaction between a mother and calf, whale watching regularly tops the bucket list for travelers.
-One of the best places in the world for whale watching, Baja California is home to a wide variety of cetaceans – in fact, over one third of the world’s whale species spend time here each year.
+One of the best places in the world for whale watching is Baja California.
+Home to a wide variety of cetaceans – in fact, over one third of the world’s whale species spend time here each year.
 Read on to discover the whales of Baja making a splash…

 Gray Whales

-The whale closest to our hearts at Baja Expeditions, these gentle giants may not be the largest, swiftest or most elegant whale in the sea, but they might just be the friendliest.
-Between January and March, gray whales will mate and breed in the warm, shallow waters of Baja California, and San Ignacio Lagoon is one of the best places to experience unforgettable gray whale interactions.
-Join our wilderness glamping expedition to this remote lagoon and witness friendly gray whales approaching our boats to be petted and stroked by our lucky guests.
+Gray whales are closest to our hearts here at Baja Expeditions.
+These gentle giants may not be the largest, swiftest, or most elegant whales in the sea, but they might just be the friendliest!
+Between January and March, gray whales mate and give birth in the warm, shallow waters of Baja California.
+And San Ignacio Lagoon is one of the best places to experience unforgettable gray whale interactions.
+Join our wilderness glamping expedition to this remote lagoon and witness friendly gray whales approaching our boats to be gently petted by our lucky guests.
 For more fun facts about gray whales, read our top ten facts about gray whales blog.

 blue whale